samvkeaj/SC5002_Assignment_3/README.md

 Briefly, the steps taken are as follows:

-Vetting of 2 different datasets - 1 other dataset had questionable integrity and was also less interesting to us.
-Superficial check for missing values, by looking for empty strings or null values Deeper check of dataset for data integrity issues
+Vetting of 2 different datasets - 1 other dataset had questionable integrity and was also less interesting to us. <br> Superficial check for missing values, by looking for any files that are not labelled with class <br>
-Data cleaning - removing certain rows, and imputing missing data for others Creating function for model training, with built-in encoding of categorical values and scaling of numerical values Specifying input features and continous output (for **clustering only?**)
+Data preprocessing - making directory for ease of working with images <br>
-**Perform train-test split, and calculate performance metrics (MSE and R2) Conduct k-fold cross validation, and calculate performance metrics** Analysis and discussion of results
+Creating function for model training / feture extraction Perform train-test split, and calculate performance metrics (accuracy, silhouette score, V-measure) <br>
+Conduct k-fold cross validation, and calculate performance metrics <br>
+Analysis and discussion of results <br>

 **Link to slides:** https://entuedu-my.sharepoint.com/:p:/g/personal/misaki001_e_ntu_edu_sg/EcP2eWEWs-1ClXk1mwyrmx8BJSZXlExkdnn7XdKcBarhQQ?e=1cFcZS